kabimbola/CSE_6040_Computing-for-Data-Analysis/README.md

 Notebook 2:

-All the answers are done alone without any help from third parties.
+All the answers are done  without any help from third parties.
 Please take the answers as either supplements or guides to help to get your own answers.